fbpx

 • Free cash offer within minutes.
 Receive funds within 7 days.

-When the sale moves along quickly, it reduces your stress and can avoid unwanted costs.
+When property sales move fast, it reduces your stress and costs.

 How often do house sales fall through?

-Such a high number of house sales fall through because there are so many things that can go wrong.
+House sales often fall through because there are so many factors involved.

-Do I lose money if a house sale falls through?
+Do you lose money if a house sale falls through?

-In most cases, you will lose money if a house sale falls through.
+In most cases, you will lose money if a house sale falls through – whether you are a buyer or a seller.

-Although most estate agents do not charge you in this situation, conveyancers do.
-If they have already completed hours of work, they expect to be paid for it.
+But conveyancers do.
+If they have already completed hours of work, you must pay for it.

 If you have to cancel your removal company, they may charge a fee for this.